achi08rbb/nfl_project/setup/Setup.md

     ```
     gcloud init
     ```
+    Choose your project when prompted.
     ```
     gcloud auth application-default login
     ```

-5. You can choose to run the dags for different years, just change the params in the parameter section of the dag in `airflow/dags/data_ingestion.py`.
-If airflow was setup correctly, changes within the dag (on your local copy) should sync with the dag in the docker container.
+5. You can choose to run the DAGs for different years, just change the params in the parameter section of the dag in `airflow/dags/data_ingestion.py`.
+If airflow was setup correctly, changes within the DAG (on your local copy) should sync with the dag in the docker container.

 6. Change your bucket variable in the `airflow/code/transform_pyspark.py`.

-7. Run the 2 dags separately
+7. Run the 2 dags separately, in this order:

-8.
+    1. `nfl_extract_load_GCS`
+    2. `nfl_transform_load_BQ`